Dutch to go after ISPs that allow file sharing

 AMSTERDAM The Netherlands plans to crack down on Internet service providers that allow access to file-sharing sites such as Pirate Bay, though it will not make it an offence for individuals to download from these sites.

-Wiebe Alkema, a spokesman for the Ministry of Justice, told Reuters the law, which was announced last April, would be amended but would not criminalise the downloaders, as is the case in most European countries.
+Wiebe Alkema, a spokesman for the Ministry of Justice, told Reuters the law would be amended to reflect a recent court ruling, but would not criminalize the downloaders, as is the case in most European countries.

 A Dutch court earlier this month ordered ISPs Ziggo and XS4ALL to block access to Pirate Bay by February 1 because it allows copyright infringement of music and film content.

-"We aim to strike a just balance between protecting against infringements of copyright and the importance of a free and open Internet," he said, adding that the proposal, to be finalised before the summer, will state that websites that facilitate copyright infringements are acting against the law.
+"We aim to strike a just balance between protecting against infringements of copyright and the importance of a free and open Internet," he said, adding that the proposal, to be submitted to parliament before summer, will state that websites that facilitate copyright infringements are acting against the law.

-Both Ziggo, owned by private equity groups Cinven CINV.UL and Warburg Pincus WP.UL, and XS4ALL, owned by telecoms firm KPN (KPN.AS), risk a penalty of 10,000 euros a day, up to a maximum of 250,000 euros, if they do not obey the court order.
+Both Ziggo, owned by private equity groups Cinven and Warburg Pincus, and XS4ALL, owned by telecoms firm KPN, risk a penalty of 10,000 euros a day, up to a maximum of 250,000 euros, if they do not obey the court order.

 The penalty is payable to Dutch anti-piracy group BREIN, which represents major entertainment companies and which brought the case against XS4ALL and Ziggo.
 BREIN has asked other providers including UPC, KPN and T-Mobile to block access to Pirate Bay, and they could eventually face court action too.

 Ziggo, UPC, KPN, XS4ALL and T-Mobile together have more than 85 percent of the market, Dutch research firm Telecompaper said.
-UPC is owned by Liberty Global Inc. LBTY.O, while Deutsche Telekom AG (DTEGn.DE) operates under the T-Mobile brand.
+UPC is owned by Liberty Global Inc., while Deutsche Telekom AG operates under the T-Mobile brand.

 Ziggo said it would block the Pirate Bay website by Tuesday, but will appeal against the decision.